brettschneider/ooze/README.md

 # OOZE - Brain-dead simple dependency injection #

 Ooze is an attempt to do depdency injection in Python in the simplest way possible.
-It embraces Python decorators leverage what classes, functions, and even static values are included in the dependency injection graph.
+It embraces Python decorators to leverage what classes, functions, and even static values are included in the dependency injection graph.
 You can get started in three easy steps: